mmphego/mmphego.github.io/_posts/2019-04-14-how-i-published-my-python-package-to-pypi-easily.md

 If you are still reading then I'm sure you are like, that is pretty cool.

-So, In order to get our package to PyPi we will need to do the following steps:
+So, In order to get our package to PyPI we will need to do the following steps:
 *   Create Python code and make it publish-ready i.e. create a Python package, add the files needed for PyPi.
 *   Create a PyPi account if you haven't.
 *   Generating distribution archives and upload to PyPi.